phalcon/documentation/docs/events.md

 ## Models
 Similar to Controllers, Models also act as listeners already registered in the events manager.
 As a result, you only need to create a method with the same name as a registered event, and it will be fired.

-In the following example, we are use the `beforeCreate` event, to automatically calculate an invoice number:
+In the following example, we are using the `beforeCreate` event, to automatically calculate an invoice number:

 ```php
 <?php